Wednesday, June 26, 2024

 In the days of the M1, and even the earlier versions of the PASGT, the headband was secured with metal spring clips, velcro bands are utilized in the PASGT

-The camouflage cover was made in or after1998.
+The camouflage cover was made in or after 1998.

 The button hole-like slits allow for foliage to be attached to the cover.